 \subsection{Algorithm development}

-In this section, we provide the algorithm to solve the problem given in \eqref{eq:penalty-cheb-two}.
-First, note that the penalty component of \eqref{eq:penalty-cheb-two} is non-smooth due to the $\max$ operator.
-This kind of non-smoothness results in slow convergence of $\mathcal{O}(1/\epsilon^2)$ in subgradient-based optimization in general, compared to $\mathcal{O}(1/\epsilon)$ of smooth gradient-based optimization \citep{nesterov2005smooth}.
-To alleviate this problem, prior work has proposed to use the so-called smoothing function to incorporate prior knowledge on the non-smooth function, which has been shown to result in convergence to $\mathcal{O}(\epsilon)$ suboptimal point of the original non-smooth problem with $\mathcal{O}(1/\epsilon)$ iterations.
-We will formally define the concepts of smoothness and smoothing functions next.
+In this section, we present the algorithm used to solve the problem in \eqref{eq:mimo}.
+First, note that the penalty term in \eqref{eq:mimo} is nonsmooth because of the $\max$ operator.
+In general, this kind of nonsmoothness leads to the slower convergence rate $\mathcal{O}(1/\epsilon^2)$ for subgradient-based optimization, compared to $\mathcal{O}(1/\epsilon)$ for smooth gradient-based optimization \citep{nesterov2005smooth}.
+To alleviate this issue, prior work has proposed using smoothing functions \citep{lin2024smooth} that encode structure in the nonsmooth term, yielding convergence to an $\mathcal{O}(\epsilon)$-suboptimal point of the original nonsmooth problem within $\mathcal{O}(1/\epsilon)$ iterations.
+We next introduce the notion of smoothing functions.